 You might wear protective clothing, for example if dealing with chemicals.

-You normally need a good degree in agriculture, horticulture, plant science, soil science, environmental science or a related subject.
+You normally need a good degree (SCQF Levels 9-11) in agriculture, horticulture, plant science, soil science, environmental science or a related subject.

-In some cases, you might get in with a Higher National Diploma (HND).
+In some cases, you might get in with an HND (SCQF Level 8).

 Entry requirements for a degree are 4 or 5 Highers plus 1-2 subjects at National 5.
 The Highers should normally include at least one science subject, and English and Maths may be required at least at National 5.
 Entry requirements for an HND are normally 2 Highers.

-For technical advisory work a postgraduate degree is helpful.
+For technical advisory work a postgraduate degree (SCQF Level 11) is helpful.

 You usually need experience working on a farm.